 In the late 1980s and early 1990s, new luxury residential developments were begun in Bratenahl.
 Domo Corp.'s 75-acre Newport Harbor development was approved by Bratenahl Village Council in 1988.
-The project was unveiled and its Shoreby Club (in Samuel Mather's old mansion, Shoreby) dedicated in Aug.
+The project was unveiled and its Shoreby Club (in Samuel Mather's old mansion, Shoreby) was dedicated in Aug.
 1991.
 The council also approved Richard Fleischman Architects, Inc.'s plan for Breezy Bluff, another residential development to be situated on Lake Shore Blvd.
 In response to stepped-up development plans, Bratenahl residents petitioned the council in March 1991 for a 6-month moratorium on further development, which was granted.
 However, the building trend continued, with new projects in mid-1990s including the Colony and Wenden Court.
-Despite another temporary moratorium on development imposed late in 1998, a new project, Bratenahl Lane, gained approval in November of the following year.
+In 1996, concerned residents formed the Bratenahl Land Conservancy (later merged into the Western Reserve Land Conservancy), which created conservation easements along NINE MILE CREEK and Dugway Brook.
+Another temporary moratorium on development was imposed in 1998; however a new project, Bratenahl Lane, gained approval in the following year.
+Despite these development projects, the village’s population dropped by more than 25% in the period 1970-2010.

 Tittle, Diana A Place Apart: The History of Bratenahl, Ohio.
 2007